SAFE Notes: Everything You Need to Know

 - Try to get a convertible with a specific price rather than with a cap so you agree on a maximum but also a minimum price.
 Determine the actual price, and opt for a secure approach.

 The regulations in place for acquiring SAFE notes are equitable and reasonable to the investor and the founder.
 Often, a few revisions are needed, so it's always recommended to seek legal counsel when embarking on an investment.
 UpCounsel has experienced enterprise lawyers who can help you with this.

 You can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.